akshayhere3001/akshayhere3001/README.md

 🎓 I am a Second-Year Student at Institute of Management and Technology (ITM) University currently pursuing my bachelor's in Computer Science and Engineering.
 ⚡ I am a Software Developer with experience in Development, with particular expertise in Web development.

-✨ I am currently working on my MERN stack.
+✨ I am currently working on my Problem Solving.
 👨‍💻 I am looking for opportunities in Web Development with a flair for solving problems as I learn new things.

 🤹 Learning & sharing my Experience.